+External decorations Visually in an astad External decorations Visually inspected.
+The external timbers and rainwater fittings are painted.
+0 Conservatories / porches There are no conservatories/porches.
 Communal areas There are no communal areas.
 Garages and permanent outbuildings Visually inspected.
-There is a store of stone construction under a pitched and slate roof.
-There is a timber and profile metal workshop/garage.
-This is lined in plaster board internally.
-There is a poly tunnel in the rear garden.
+There is a dilapidated stone built garage beneath a pitched and slated roof accessed through a metal up and over door.
+There is a detached stone built store beneath a pitched and tiled roof.
+We have been informed by the Estate that there are three stone stable blocks to the rear of the property beneath pitched roofs clad in corrugated metal sheeting.
 Outside areas and boundaries Visually inspected.
-There are areas of garden to the front, sides and the rear.
-Boundaries are defined by concrete block walling and post and wire fencing.
-There is an enclosed courtyard area with gravel surface suitable for parking.
-There is a grass area to the side.
-The access track of the neighbouring property runs across the rear garden.
-The rear garden is left largely wild but with an enclosed vegetable area.
+The property has garden areas to the front, sides and rear.
+The garden areas are surfaced in grass and paving.
+The boundaries are formed in timber fencing and stone walls.
+There is a stone chip parking area to the front.
 Ceilings Visually inspected from floor level.
-Ceilings are formed in lath and plaster and plaster board.
+The ceilings are of plasterboard and lath and plaster.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are of timber stud construction with plaster board finishes.
-There are some timber panel finishes.
+The internal walls and partitions are of lath and plaster, plaster on the hard and plasterboard construction.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The floors are mainly of suspended timber construction overlaid with timber tongue and groove boarding.
-Flooring within the bathroom projection would appear to be of suspended timber construction overlaid with chip board.
-Flooring within the entrance vestibule and pantry are of solid concrete construction.
-Floors were partially covered at the time of the inspection.
-No access was available to any sub-floor areas.
+Flooring is a mixture of suspended timber and solid masonry construction.
+The sub floor area is only partially viewed from within the cellar through the damaged plaster areas.
+The floor consists of